Cannabis in the Workplace: Has the U.S. Gone to Pot?

 Deirdre Kamber Todd, Esq., is the managing partner of the The Kamber Law Group, P.C., which handles employment, business and healthcare law in Pennsylvania and New York.
 With more than twenty years’ experience, she provides services to companies, nonprofits, startups and C-suite employees.
 Along with litigation, she provides live and remote training to clients, policy and procedure drafting, workplace investigations, contract negotiation, mediations, business creation, and advisory services.
 She has been published in numerous media, including NPR’s All Things Considered and Bloomberg Businessweek.

-We will discuss the growth in legalization of cannabis across the United States.
-We will discuss the laws, the policies, the procedures, and best practices relating to medical cannabis, recreational cannabis use, illegal use, and other drug issues in the workplace.
+We will discuss the growth in the legalization of cannabis across the United States.
+We will discuss the laws, policies, procedures, and best practices relating to medical cannabis, recreational cannabis use, illegal use, and other drug issues in the workplace.

 - The “new” cannabis on the market and how to recognize it